From partially ordered monoids to partially ordered groups via free nuclear preimages: Introduction

-We move beyond the setting of GMV-algebras here, which requires us to abandon the technique of good sequences.
-The key tool will be the construction of the \emph{free nuclear preimage} of a partially ordered or semilattice-ordered monoid, which is the left adjoint of the functor which sends a partially ordered or semilattice-ordered monoid equipped with a nucleus to its nuclear image.
+We move beyond the setting of GMV-algebras here.
+This requires us to abandon techniques relying on good sequences and cone algebras.
+The key tool will be the construction of the \emph{free nuclear preimage} of a partially ordered or semilattice-ordered monoid, which is left adjoint to the functor which sends a partially ordered or semilattice-ordered monoid equipped with a nucleus to its nuclear image.
 This construction involves taking arbitrary sequences and quotienting by a suitable preorder, rather than restricting to well-behaved sequences as in the good sequence construction.
+In this regard, our construction is similar in spirit to the approach of Dvure\v{c}enskij and Vetterlein (see the remarks on p.~\pageref{page: baer} at the end of Section~\ref{sec: free po preimages}).
+It needs to be emphasized that when applied to a finite MV-algebra, the construction introduced here does \emph{not} coincide with Mundici's construction.
+Instead, the negative cone of Mundici's $\ell$-group is a proper homomorphic image of the (non-divisible) integral cancellative commutative residuated lattice constructed here.